BaerMitUmlaut/Poppy/README.md

 - Detailed Error and Warning messages when mistakes are detected
 - JIP compatibility
 - Full ACRE and TFAR compatibility
-- Automatic distribution of long range radios with ACRE (coming soon)
+- Automatic distribution of long range radios with ACRE
-- Automatic 343 channel selection with ACRE (coming soon)
+- Automatic 343 channel selection with ACRE

 Poppy has a few additonal features which are available for more advanced users:
 - Loadout randomization